HaidarJbeily7/soft-codehack-hackathon/subgraph/README.md

 # Fairlance Subgraph

-A Subgraph that efficiently indexes and queries data from the blockchain, providing real-time insights into latest jobs and offers
+A Subgraph that efficiently indexes and queries data from the blockchain, providing real-time insights into latest jobs and offers [Subgraph Link](https://api.studio.thegraph.com/query/51537/fairlance/version/latest)

 # Quickstart